 Are volunteers DBS checked?

 Yes.
-All adults working in Scouting complete a DBS check.
+All adults working in Scouting complete a DBS check when they start volunteering.
 This is quick and simple and will be arranged by us once you’ve decided you’d like to volunteer.

 Will I have to wear a uniform?

 We are a uniformed organisation but the majority of our volunteers choose to wear either a polo shirt or hoodie to show they are part of the team.
 We are united by the 1st Molesey scarf we all wear.